 View what’s on

-Join us on 24th May at 1 pm for a gentle community walk through Congleton’s green spaces, as we document today’s wild plants and compare them with records from over a century ago.
+Join us on 14th June at 1 pm for a gentle community walk through Dane-in-Shaw Pastures, as we document today’s wild plants and compare them with records from over a century ago.
 Help uncover how our local nature has changed — one step, one species at a time.

 Unlock Insights into Historical Artifacts at Congleton Museum’s Finds Day